- What does the Government mean by school readiness?

 Jo Lovegrove (Manager), Little Smilers, Cranmer Primary School, Mitcham, Surrey

 I am a huge fan of your materials, finding you through the fabulous ICAN website.
-I now have the School Ready CD/DVD and have been using it with my pre-schoolers.
+I now have the School Ready CD/Digital resources and have been using it with my pre-schoolers.
 As a primary teacher and early years specialist as well as the setting’s SENCO, I recognise high-quality resources when I see them and can’t thank you enough for the great learning and fun we have using your materials, particularly as I am not gifted musically one iota!!!!!!

 Faye Flude, Bolnore Village Pre-School, Haywards Heath